Skip to Content

 1CLI ErrorInvalid arguments, config issues

-2Operation ErrorBackend failure, timeout, resource error
+2Operation ErrorBackend failure, resource error

 Example handling exit codes: